 If that's okay with you, tap on "Turn Off Siri" to finalize it.
 Should you choose to do so, Dictation can be disabled via Settings –> General –> Keyboards, but this is actually a useful feature, so I'd recommend keeping it on.

-Also in the iOS 11 settings, you'll see that Siri is also the culprit behind the suggestions that show up in search and using the "Look Up" feature that's available when you highlight text on the screen.
+Also in the iOS 11 and iOS 12 settings, you'll see that Siri is also the culprit behind the suggestions that show up in search and using the "Look Up" feature that's available when you highlight text on the screen.
 If you'd like to turn that off too, you can from the Siri & Search settings page.